Frequently Asked Questions

 To apply for undergraduate admission, visit the Brandeis admissions Web site.

-Brandeis BA in Theater Arts: Liberal Arts in Action
+Who We Are: Liberal Arts in Action

 Theater can teach you to perform confidently in an ever changing world.
 Theater is liberal arts in action.
 Our classes and productions immerse students in the practice of commitment, collaboration, working under pressure, total body and mind engagement and the generous act of sharing with an audience.
 These skills are life skills there won't be a field you enter where you won't rely on these skills and your ability to apply them to make meaningful connections, work with colleagues, lead large groups, and innovate the next big idea.